 - Let cool before packaging.

-Wrap in cellophane bags, Super Simple Gift Envelopes (page 12), or Window Treat Boxes (page 16) tied up with pretty ribbons with an attached card that reads, “The fresh flavor of parsley and mint helps freshen a doggie’s breath.
+Wrap in cellophane bags, Super Simple Gift Envelopes (see page 12 Vegan Food Gifts), or Window Treat Boxes (see page 16 Vegan Food Gifts) tied up with pretty ribbons with an attached card that reads, “The fresh flavor of parsley and mint helps freshen a doggie’s breath.
 Mint can also be soothing to the stomach and nervous system, while parsley can help with joint pain.”